Are current assessment methods working for adult nursing students?

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into targeted actions for adult nursing and assessment methods.
-It segments by discipline, demographics and cohort to pinpoint where assessment issues concentrate, tracks sentiment over time, and surfaces concise summaries for programme and module teams.
-Like‑for‑like comparisons by subject mix and cohort profile support boards and quality reviews, while export‑ready outputs make it straightforward to brief placement partners and calibrate assessment practice across sites.
+If you need to improve assessment design in adult nursing, Student Voice Analytics turns open-text feedback into targeted actions.
+It segments by discipline, demographics and cohort to pinpoint where issues with briefs, marking or placement-linked workload concentrate, tracks sentiment over time and surfaces concise summaries for programme and module teams.
+Like-for-like comparisons by subject mix and cohort profile support boards and quality reviews, while export-ready outputs make it straightforward to brief placement partners and calibrate assessment practice across sites.
+For a broader view of comment analysis options, read the buyer's guide to NSS comment analysis.

 Request a walkthrough